Marquise Cut Diamond Guide – Everything You Need to Know

 Marquise diamond cut length to width ratio

-Another factor to consider is the shape of the marquise.
-If you choose a length to width ratio below 1.85, you will end up with a squat stone, while a ratio above 2.0 will result in an overly elongated marquise.
-This comes down to a matter of preference, including factors such as the shape of your hand and fingers.
+You’ll also have to consider whether you want a squat or elongated Marquise diamond.
+If you choose a length to width ratio below 1.85, you will end up with a squat stone, while a ratio above 2.0 will result in an overly elongated Marquise.
+For pendants and drop earrings, elongated Marquise shapes are best, while a more balanced ratio is preferred for engagement rings.

 Where to Buy Marquise Diamonds Online